mightyhorst/isentia-client-angular/README.md

 * `ng e2e`
 4. Serve locally: `ng serve`

-Please raise a `pull request` for any developments, and use the `issues` for issues and feature requests.
+Please raise a `pull request` for any developments, and use the `issues` for bugs and feature requests.
+Be sure to run `compodoc` to generate docs.

 # Architecture